 - In the state general election, precincts with more than 500 registered voters must be assigned at least four election judges.
 Precincts with fewer than 500 registered voters must be assigned at least three election judges. - A minimum of three election judges shall be appointed for each precinct for all other elections. - At least two judges must represent different major political parties.
 No more than one-half of the judges can be from the same major political party.
-Partisan affiliation does not apply to student trainee judges, or to judges in school district or township elections not held in conjunction with a statewide election. - The number of trainees cannot be more than one-third of the judges in a given precinct.
+Partisan affiliation does not apply to student trainee judges, or to judges in school district or township elections not held in conjunction with a statewide election. - If an election judge does not affiliate with a major political party, they must provide a statement confirming their "un-affiliation" status to their appointing authority. - The number of trainees cannot be more than one-third of the judges in each precinct.
 Trainees do not count toward the minimum number of judges required to serve.

 Related statutes or rules: M.S.
-204B.22; 204B.19, subd.
+204B.21, subd.
+2; 204B.22; 204B.19, subd.
 5